Review of Research Basics and the Practical Applications (at your job) as a Healthcare Clinician

 - "How to Identify and Assess Well-Designed Trial Research", a resource post from the Society of Acupuncture Research (SAR)

-- Good review of scientific writing basics in this 8 page resource, "Five Studies on Scientific Writing" from Jennifer A.M.
+- A good review of scientific writing basics in this 8-page resource, "Five Studies on Scientific Writing" from Jennifer A.M.
 Stone.
 She reviews the following sections of a paper, with references for more study: abstract, introduction, materials and methods, and discussion.
-Also has a good explanation of how to structure your argument with the "inverted pyramid" mnemonic.
+It also has a good explanation of how to structure your argument with the "inverted pyramid" mnemonic.